Ruben-Cooper/OneRosterDocs/docs/rosterhub.md

    ```
    curl -i http://rosterhub:3000/oauth/token -F grant_type="client_credentials" -F client_id="admin" -F client_secret="F9RYtkHLyjK4mW4K5Rl5uzTZo0G3XfqW"
    ```
-   - This command should output a bearer token like so:
+   - This command should output a bearer token like so:<br>
      ![bearer](/img/tokenoutput.png)
   Note: If an error occurs due to a blocked host, consult the troubleshooting section at the end of this guide.
 <br>

 5. **Connect RosterHub to the OneRoster PlugIn on Moodle**
    - Navigate to the settings of OneRoster and make a connection to the new RosterHub server.
-   - An Example Configuration is as follows:
+   - An Example Configuration is as follows:<br>
      ![connection](/img//connection.png)

 6. **Import CSV Files**
    - Step 1: Import the OneRoster CSV files this can be completed by placing a zip file named ```oneroster.zip``` containing the OneRoster CSV Files into /opt/roster-hub/storage/csv on the RosterHub docker container.
-   - Step 2: Execute the CSVImport bash script, this will import the CSV files into RosterHub's SQL Database:
+   - Step 2: Execute the CSVImport bash script, this will import the CSV files into RosterHub's SQL Database:<br>
     ![bash](/img/Bashscript.png)

 7. **Run OneRoster full_sync**